missgoon/depot/README.md

 # depot
-a depot for the ROR prectice
+A depot for the ROR prectice.